 - 6 What Damages Can Be Recovered in a Pedestrian Accident?

-Your First Steps After Being Hit by a Car While Crossing the Street
+Your First Steps After Being Hit by a Car While Crossing the Street in Virginia

 Immediately following a pedestrian accident, you should try to take the following steps.
 Doing so will later be helpful when you pursue financial compensation from those at fault for your accident and injuries.